Vinkovačke jeseni

-The festival was founded in 1966, and is considered one of the major cultural events of the whole of Slavonia, together with Brodsko kolo and Đakovački vezovi.
+Vinkovačke jeseni [ʋiŋkɔʋatʃkɛ jɛsɛni] or the Autumns of Vinkovci in English, is an annual folklore festival deeply rooted in the local tradition of the town of Vinkovci in eastern Croatia.
+Established in 1966, this festival has become a significant cultural event not only in Vinkovci but also in the broader region of Slavonia, alongside events like Brodsko kolo and Đakovački vezovi.

 History

-The first Vinkovačke jeseni were organised in September 1966.
-In the foreground of this festival is the care of folk dances, folk clothing and folk customs, so that traditional values from folk live of Slavonia would be kept alive.
-In late September 2017 the event was criticized by the individuals from the Serbian Cultural Society "Prosvjeta" for the two decades long exclusion of folk cultures coming from ethnic minorities in Croatia, especially Serb minority that constitute 15,50% of the entire population of Vukovar-Syrmia County.
-Svetislav Mikerević, President of local Prosvjeta branch in Bobota, stated in an interview that "We are as well citizens of Croatia.
-We are indeed minority, but culture is not supposed to divide people.
-It is supposed to connect people, and what we have is culture with borders.
-It would be natural if we were invited..."
+The inaugural Vinkovačke Jeseni took place in 1966.
+At the core of this festival lies a dedicated focus on the preservation of folk dances, traditional attire, and customs.
+The primary aim is to ensure the enduring vitality of the traditional cultural values embedded in the lives of the people of Slavonia.

 General

 Vinkovačke jeseni are held each year in the month of September, which is also the beginning of autumn, after which this festival got its name.
 The reason for establishment of this festival is that the autumn is the season that awards the most to the People of Slavonia for their hard labor.
 This festival has soon started to bind all of those who are lovers of cultural heritage, dialects, and old customs.

 In the days of the festival the audience finds out everything about the diversity of the folklore in Slavonia, and about the foreign folklores that also participate in Vinkovačke jeseni.
 The stage is for the duration of the festival provisionally made, and is designed as an open-air Stage.
 The costumes and the scenography are thematic so in that comes the beauty of shapes and colors of the garments and the sounds of tamburica and gaida to light.